-Grade II* listed building, involving complex mix of new build and restoration.
+Peter Jones, part of the John Lewis group of stores, is a Grade II* listed building, involving a complex mix of new build and restoration.
 Britain's first ever curtain walling and listed features such as spiral staircase.
-Sloane Room has one of best views over Chelsea.
+Sloane Room has one of the best views over Chelsea.
 RIBA Award Winner 2005.

 A sumptuous feast of Victorian stained glass and bold sacred sculpture at what Sir John Betjeman called the 'cathedral of the Arts and Crafts movement.'
 Work by William Morris, Edward Burne-Jones, William Blake and Christopher Whall.

-Head south on Sloane St/A3216 towards Sloane Square > Turn left onto Sloane Square/A3216 > Turn right to stay on Sloane Square/A3216 > Turn right to stay on Sloane Square/A3216 > Turn left to stay on Sloane Square/A3216 > Continue to follow A3216 > Turn right onto Royal Hospital Rd/B302 > Turn left onto East Rd > Turn right, destination will be on the right
+Return on Sloane St/A3216 to Sloane Square 70m > Turn left round three sides of Sloane Square/A3216 160m > Turn left onto Lower Sloane St/A3216 350m > Turn right onto Royal Hospital Rd/B302 170m > Turn left onto East Rd 50m > Turn right, the Royal Hospital will be on the right